bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

         “x-convention” and the most widely used definition of Euler angles[^22].

+    !!! note
 	    It is highly recommended to always explicitly state the orientation mode instead of relying on the default configuration.

 -   The `orientation` to specify the Euler angles in logical order (e.g. first $X$, then $Y$, then $Z$ for the `xyz` method), interpreted